 I shook my head and scowled back down at the cocktail menu.
 “I’ll have the Bloody Mar – a Virgin Mary, please.”
 I turned to face her properly, trying to keep my smile as wide and breezy as hers.
 “Um, maybe add an extra maraschino cherry?
 I love those things.”

 “I’ll take a Roy Rogers myself.”
 Ryan cut in.
 I risked a glance over at my brother.
-His expression seemed more curious than judgmental, as if he genuinely wondered how many more days it would take for me to fall off the wagon.
-Was a little more faith in me too much to ask?
+His expression seemed more curious than judgmental, as if he was genuinely wondering how many more days it would take for me to fall off the wagon.
+Was a little more faith too much to ask?
 I’d been attending Alcoholics United meetings for three months now.
 Surely that had to count for something.

-I glared back, my fingers twisting at my ring, but he had already turned his attention to a young woman in a black dress striding past him.
+I glared back at him, my fingers twisting at my ring, but he had already turned his attention to a young woman in a black dress striding past us.
 The girl smiled and waved at him.
-Her degree of eyeshadow made her look permanently exhausted and her nose was sharp enough to chop bricks, but he offered her a small smile anyway.
-Her own grin grew wider, her waving a little more frantic, before her puffy-faced companion dragged her off to another group.
+Her thickly applied eyeshadow gave her a permanently exhausted expression, and her nose was sharp enough to chop steel cables with, but my brother offered her his own small smile anyway.
+Her grin grew wider in response, her waving a little more frantic, before her puffy-faced companion dragged her off to another group of guests.

-I mean, I get it.
-He’s young, reasonably fit, and spends his days trying to build up a reputation as a cold and exacting beacon of justice on the choppy seas of crime.
+I mean, I get why he’s seen as a catch.
+He’s young, reasonably fit, and spends his days trying to build up a reputation as a harsh and exacting beacon of justice on the choppy seas of crime.
 He’s kind in his own way with his dates, and I think he certainly prides himself as a gentleman.
-But I’ve seen even the teensy tiniest hint of warmth in a relationship make him curl up in his head and not come out.
-If anything, I think that increases his appeal.
-Distant loved ones allow you to project anything you want onto them.
-Who wouldn’t want that?
+But even the teensy tiniest hint of warmth in a relationship make him curl up in his headspace and not come out.
+Although if anything, I reckon that increases his appeal.
+You can project anything you want onto someone, so long as you’re distant enough.

-Nevertheless, there’s only so many times you can witness the same routine before you start looking for a little variety.
-Thankfully, someone stepped up to us before he could start it again.
+Nevertheless, there’s only so many times you can sit through the same routine before you start looking for a little variety.
+Thankfully, someone stepped up to us before he could reel in someone else.

 “Ryan Amadeus Neville, is it?”
 Zebadiah Gust leaned on his cane, fingers flicking against the wood as he watched us.
 “Not many people I know put their middle names on their business card.”

-The first sortie in the battle, but my brother parried it with ease.
-“Alas, I share a name with a musician,”
+The first skirmish in the battle, but my brother parried it with ease.
+“Alas, it’s often proven necessary, given I share a name with a musician,”

-The_Lord_Gust had been an aging aristocrat who had inherited a crumbling mansion a decade ago and not much else.
-He’d spun it into a hundred-million-dollar franchise that featured multiple YTube channels and a reality TV show.
+The_Lord_Gust had been an aging aristocrat who had inherited a crumbling mansion about a decade ago and not much else.
+He’d spun that inheritance into a hundred-million-dollar franchise that featured multiple Youtube channels and a reality TV show.

 His stuff is pretty good, I’ll grant you, covering everything from antique weapon tier lists to Society Gossip to travelogues of the English countryside.
 Most people would say he has it pretty good in life, but I had an inkling he was more than bitter about making a living on an exaggerated British accent.
-Very tragic, I suppose.
+Tragic indeed.

-Gust allowed himself a small smile.
+Gust cleared his throat and continued.
 “I suppose you haven’t taken the opportunity to admire my new centerpiece, have you?
 The Cross of the Picaresque.
-But of course, I received a notice a few days ago from a lady not in my acquaintance.
+But of course, I received a notice a few days ago about that, from a lady not in my acquaintance.
 What was her name again, precisely?
-Lemming, or something of the sort.”
+Lemming, or something of that nature…”

 “Lemma, actually.”
 My brother reached out for his mocktail with an artist’s long tapered fingers, and took a sip.
 I’ll be honest, it looked pretty good.
 A lot better than my dressed-up tomato juice, that’s for sure.
 “The Cross is an heirloom that’s was in her family’s possession before it got stolen in World War II.”

-Our host raised an impressive bushy eyebrow.
-“An artifact of such value hidden away in some dusty attic?
-That’s where I found it, you know, in some little hovel in a Florentine back-alley.
-It’s utter nonsense to consider the possibility.
-No doubt my new acquisition is some starving artist’s forgery.”
+Our host raised an impressively bushy eyebrow.
+“An artifact of such value hidden away in a dusty attic?
+That’s where I found it, you know, in a dreary little hovel in a Florentine back-alley.
+No, it’s utter nonsense to even consider that possibility.
+No doubt my new acquisition is merely some starving artist’s forgery.”
 His eyes twinkled, like a friendly old uncle’s right before he locks the door behind him.
-“A very talented artist, it goes without saying.”
+“A very talented amateur artist, it goes without saying.”

 “Of course.”
-Ryan finished his drink with one hand and slipped his hand into his jacket with the other.
-He drew out an old, slightly yellowed photograph.
-It showed a metal cross, one that lacked the copper sheen of the one set in the mantelpiece of the room, but otherwise matched every twist and edge of its intricate design.
+Ryan finished his drink and slipped a hand into his jacket.
+He drew out an old, slightly yellowed photo set in black and white.
+It showed a metal cross, one that lacked the copper sheen of the one set in the center of the room, but otherwise matched every twist and edge of its intricate design.
+A bald man, presuming the late Mr. Lemma, stood grinning next to it.

 “There couldn’t have been many cameras lying around 1930s Ethiopia, I imagine.”
 My brother noted.
 “Ms. Lemma’s family were even luckier to obtain this clear a photograph.
 You may be right in thinking it’s a forgery.
-Thankfully, Ms. Lemma is willing to hire an expert to help clear it up, now that she has definite proof of possession.”
+Thankfully, Ms. Lemma is willing to hire an expert to help clear that up, given that she has definite proof of possession.”
 He shrugged, his face blank.
-“Still, that’s a lot of work.
+“Still, that would be a lot of work.
 It would benefit everyone to settle this out of court, don’t you think?”

 Gust’s smile turned brittle.
 He chuckled, though it sounded more like he was coughing up a dustball.
-“Hired as a negotiator, I see.
+“You were hired as a negotiator, I see.
 Are you proud of yourself, hmm?
-I would’ve thought Amadeus Kritides had higher hopes for his apprentice than being a glorified errand boy.”
+I would’ve thought Amadeus Kritides had higher hopes for his apprentice than becoming a glorified errand boy.”

 Ryan tensed beside me.
 I smacked my lips and slammed my glass back on the counter.
-“No worse than hosting reality TV, I reckon.
+“No worse than hosting reality TV in this day and age, I reckon.
 Hey, these mojitos look fantastic.
 Waitress!
-Give me the purple one, please.”
-I gave Gust a look.
+Get me the purple one, will ya?”
+I raised my empty glass to Gust.
 “You are footing the bill for these right?
 Or are you making us pay for these for charity purposes?
-If so, you should’ve put up signs.”
+If so, you should’ve had the decency to put up clear and unambiguous signs.”

 Ryan took a step forward.
-I shot him a warning glance, but he’d already smoothed over his expression, his smile serene and eyes glittering silver.
+I shot him a warning glance, but he’d already smoothed over his expression, his smile serene and his eyes a glittering dove grey.
 “We don’t have to win the case, you know.”
-He gestured towards the rest of the room, full of the rich and famous from all across the world, a few turning curious glances to where we stood.
+He gestured towards the rest of the room, full of the rich and famous from all across the world, a few turning curious frowns to where we stood.
 “Some nosy reporter sniffing out some interesting pictures, a few background checks into some other pieces in your collection… can a man like you really afford that scrutiny?”

 I gave a slow, long whistle under my breath.
 “I didn’t think he’d snap that easily.”

 Ryan shrugged.
 “If there’s one thing that man despises, it’s scandal.
 He wouldn’t mind being seen as a criminal among his peers; dubbing oneself a rakish scoundrel has its benefits in those circles.
-But to be ousted, questioned, scrutinized… that makes him no better than a lowly pickpocket in his eyes.”
+But in his position to be ousted, questioned, scrutinized in such a way… that makes him no better than a lowly pickpocket in his eyes.”

 The bell rang, and the chatter of the guests grew louder with every moment.
 Various servants clad in stark black and white began clearing the stage.